StanislawOlech/Automation-of-web-application-testing-using-LLM/README.md

 - The requirement is always True,

-- The requirement is always False, and
+- The requirement is always False,

 - The requirement produces a mismatch from the correct answer.